ErikMcClure/sweetiebot/INSTALLATION.md

 **10.** Run `main.exe`.

 You may have noticed that your bot isn't in your server yet.
-You will be able to connect your bot to your server by using this url.
+You will be able to connect your bot to your server by using this URL.

 `https://discordapp.com/oauth2/authorize?client_id=<YOUR_BOT_CLIENT_ID>&scope=bot`